ApryseSDK/pdftron-flutter/README.md

 ```

 ### setFlagsForAnnotations
-To set flags for specified annotations in the current document.
+Set flags for specified annotations in the current document.

 Parameters: